Philippine folkloric group to perform at Pagosa Catholic Community Picnic

 For more information, call the parish office at 731-5744.

-Follow these topics: Arts & Entertainment, Dance, Food, Fund Raiser, Lifestyle, Music, Religion
+Follow these topics: Arts & Entertainment, Dance, Food, Fund Raiser, Lifestyle, Music, Religion, Top Stories, Updates